 Materials smell, chime and taste...

-In this special event, the experts from Haute Innovation will be demonstrating the potential offered for the working environment by the latest innovations in materials.
-They will be presenting about new sources of raw materials for manufacturers and planners, sketching out scenarios for the deployment of intelligent materials in the context of the smart office or smart home and outlining the opportunities for additive manufacturing in the furniture industry.
+In this special event, the experts from Haute Innovation demonstrated the potential offered for the working environment by the latest innovations in materials.
+They presented about new sources of raw materials for manufacturers and planners, sketching out scenarios for the deployment of intelligent materials in the context of the smart office or smart home and outlining the opportunities for additive manufacturing in the furniture industry.
 New lightweight construction solutions will facilitate swift responses to changes in work situations and contribute to the conservation of resources.

-The first confirmed highlights of the special event are:
+The first confirmed highlights of the special event were:

 - Potato Furniture (Jarrell Goh, Singapur)